NayanDZ/Web/README.md

 - If you do not fix or upgrade the underlying platform, frameworks, and dependencies in a risk-based, timely fashion.
 This commonly happens in environments when patching is a monthly or quarterly task under change control, leaving organizations open to days or months of unnecessary exposure to fixed vulnerabilities.

-- If software developers do not test the compatibility of updated, upgraded, or patched libraries.

 - If you do not secure the components’ configurations (see A05:2021-Security Misconfiguration).

 </td>